 It’s normal to feel jealous at first

 You wouldn’t be human if you didn’t feel a flutter of jealousy when your child saves their most adoring expressions and biggest giggles for your helper.
 After all, she’s the one who spends a big chunk, if not all, of the day with your baby, so it’s only natural they develop a strong bond.
-But don’t think you have to offer a rash ultimatum to your baby to be top of the pecking order: instead, you need to see the relationship between your bub and helper as a positive addition to your family dynamic.
+But don’t think you have to offer a rash ultimatum to your baby to be top of the pecking order.
+Instead, see the relationship between your bub and helper as a positive addition to your family dynamic.

 See your helper as a parenting partner